 In October 2020, we implemented the rebranding of Sun Prepaid into Smart Prepaid.
-As a result, the "Sun Cellular" trademark of DMPI which had been previously projected to be of continued use and accordingly estimated to be with indefinite life was subsequently treated as with finite life and was amortized over a period of 12 months starting August 2020.
+As a result, the "Sun Cellular" trademark of DMPI which had been previously projected to be of continued use and accordingly estimated to have an indefinite life was subsequently treated as having a finite life and was amortized over a period of 12 months starting August 2020.
 See Note 2 - Summary of Significant Accounting Policies - Sun Prepaid Rebranding to Smart Prepaid and Note 15 - Goodwill and Intangible Assets - Amortization of Sun Cellular Trademark.

-The total amortization of intangible assets with finite lives amounted to Php2,822 million, Php2,496 million and Php758 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-Total carrying values of intangible assets with finite lives amounted to Php1,156 million and Php3,950 million as at December 31, 2021 and 2020, respectively.
+The total amortization of intangible assets with finite lives amounted to Php100 million and Php2,349 million for the six months ended June 30, 2022 and 2021, respectively.
+Total carrying values of intangible assets with finite lives amounted to Php1,058 million and Php1,156 million as at June 30, 2022 and December 31, 2021, respectively.
 See Note 4 - Operating Segment Information, Note 5 - Income and Expenses - Selling, General and Administrative Expenses and Note 15 - Goodwill and Intangible Assets.